Four More Respected Gentlemen: Background

-In September 1967, English rock band the Kinks issued their fifth UK studio album Something Else by the Kinks.
-Following the album's release, the band began stockpiling numerous recordings for later use without initially knowing when or in what format they would be released.
+In September 1967, English rock band the Kinks issued their fifth UK studio album, Something Else by the Kinks.
+Following the album's release, the band began stockpiling numerous recordings for later use without knowing when or in what format they would be released.
 Bandleader Ray Davies initially thought about making a solo LP, but as recording sessions persisted into June 1968, his idea evolved into plans for the Kinks' next studio album.
 At that time, the band's UK label, Pye Records, expected to issue their next album during that year's Christmas season.
 The new project was initially given the working title Village Green before being re-titled The Kinks Are the Village Green Preservation Society in August 1968.

 During the 1960s, differences in the royalty structures of the American and British markets meant US labels typically resequenced albums to have fewer tracks than their British counterparts.
 The Kinks had unique contract schedules for each country which required them to release albums at different times and tailored for each market.
 By June 1968, as sessions for Village Green continued, the band were contractually obligated to immediately submit a finished LP to their US label, Reprise Records.